-If you are in the main section of the LGPS, you can pay additional contributions to buy up to £8,344 (for 2024/25) of extra pension.
-You can choose to pay for the extra pension by spreading payment of the APCs over a number of complete years or by paying a lump sum.
+If you are in the main section of the LGPS, you can pay additional contributions to buy up to £8,903 (for 2025/26) of extra pension.
+You can choose to pay for the extra pension by spreading payment over a number of complete years or by paying a lump sum.